GuruMaps/iOSManual/03-settings.md

 ### Screen Auto-Lock {#screenAutoLock}

 The device screen will be turned off automatically after a specified period of time to save power.
-Turn this option off If you don’t want the screen to lock while using the Galileo.
+Turn this option off If you don’t want the screen to lock while using the Guru Maps.

 ### Buttons at Right